Basketball Tips to Help Increase your Free Throw Shooting Percentage

 Free throws will always play an important role in the game of basketball.
 Many professional and collegiate championships have been won due to players being great free throw shooters.
 Unfortunately, many players are not good free throw shooters because they have failed to master several basic principles.
+One quick note, if you can become a great jump shooter, you can become a great free throw shooter.
 Let’s examine five free throw shooting tips that can help anyone become a better free throw shooter.

 As I sort of mentioned in mental focus, players must learn how to relax when it comes time to shoot a free throw.
 Basketball players become familiar with relaxation techniques.
 Your coach should definitely introduce you to breathing techniques.
 Breathing techniques will help players reduce nervousness and tension.
 Players should select a relaxation technique that is suitable for their personal style of play.